Learning Transfer Operators by Kernel Density Estimation: Frobenius-Perron and the Classical Ulam-Galerkin Method for Estimation

-where if $f(y)$ is a single-variate function, then $|Df(y)|=|f'(y)|$ is the absolute value of the derivative, or it is the determinant of the Jacobain (matrix) derivative if multi-variate.
+where if $f(y)$ is a univariate function, then $|Df(y)|=|f'(y)|$ is the absolute value of the derivative, or it is the determinant of the Jacobian (matrix) if multivariate.
 The following equivalent form is relevant for our purposes here,

 in terms of the delta function.
-Also, we have specialized to Lebesgue measure on $X$ from this point forward.
+Also, we have specialized to Lebesgue measure on $\Omega$ from this point forward.

-The Ulam-Galerkin method is a way to estimate the action of the Frobenius-Perron operator, given a (fine) finite topological cover of $X$ by (usually rectangles, or boxes, or triangles, or other simple spatial elements) ${\cal B}=\{B_i\}_{i=1}^K$, $K>0$.
-The estimator,
+The Ulam-Galerkin method is a way to estimate the action of the Frobenius-Perron operator, given a (fine) finite topological cover of $\Omega$ by (usually rectangles, or boxes, or triangles, or other simple spatial elements) ${\cal B}=\{B_i\}_{i=1}^K$, $K>0$.
+The matrix approximation $\gls{eFP}$ is defined as follows:

-is stated in terms of Lebesgue measure, $m(B)=\int_B dx$.
-In fact, a simple estimate of this $K\times K$ matrix $P$ follows if a large collection of input, output pairs are available, $(x_n,x_{n+1})$, as examples of $x\in B_i\cap f^{-1}(B_j)$ perhaps derived from a long orbit that samples the space.
-Note that $f^{-1}$ denotes the pre-image of $f$ which may well not be one-one.
+where $m(B)=\int_B dx$ represents the Lebesgue measure.
+In fact, a simple estimate of this $K\times K$ matrix $\gls{eFP}$ follows if a large collection of input, output pairs are available, $(x_n,x_{n+1})$, as examples of $x\in B_i\cap f^{-1}(B_j)$ perhaps derived from a long orbit that samples the space.
+Note that $f^{-1}$ denotes the pre-image of $f$ which may not be one-one.
+This estimate is given by:

-Notice that the ``$\cap$" notation for intersection of sets is coincident with the ``$,$" notation for ``and" which denotes both events occur.
+Notice that the ``$\cap$" notation for the intersection of sets is coincident with the ``$,$" notation for ``and" which denotes both events occur.
 This is useful for reinterpretation by a Bayesian discussion in the next section.
-Under the above construction, it can easily be seen that $P$ is a stochastic matrix, which therefore has a leading eigenvalue of $1$ and, if simple, a dominant eigenvector which describes the steady state of the corresponding Markov chain.
+Under the above construction, it can easily be seen that $\gls{eFP}$ is a stochastic matrix, which therefore has a leading eigenvalue of $1$ and, if simple, a dominant eigenvector which describes the steady state of the corresponding Markov chain.

-The original Ulam-conjecture \cite{ulam1960collection} described that, in a limit of a refining partition $\{B_i\}$, the dominant eigenvector of the discrete state Markov chain converges to invariant density of the original dynamical system.
-This conjecture was first proved by Li \cite{LI1976177} under hypothesis of bounded variation of one-dimensional maps, providing weak convergence.
+The original Ulam-conjecture \cite{ulam1960collection} described that, in a limit of a refining partition $\{B_i\}$, the dominant eigenvector of the discrete state Markov chain converges to the invariant density of the original dynamical system.
+This conjecture was first proved by Li \cite{li1976finite} under the hypothesis of bounded variation of one-dimensional maps, providing weak convergence.